Jack Felts Hepatology Patient Fund

 Funds Raised by the Golf Outing

 Proceeds from the Jack Felts Memorial Golf Classic will benefit the Jack Felts hepatology Patient Fund at Loyola University Medical Center.
-The Jack Felts fund is used to help families of patients from the Peoria area with housing and transportation during their loved one’s stay at Loyola University Medical Center in Maywood, just west of Chicago.
+The Jack Felts fund is used to help families of patients from the Peoria area with housing during their loved one’s stay at Loyola University Medical Center in Maywood, just west of Chicago.